estuary/docs/overview-intro.rst

    Hive-compatible layout, making them interpretable as external tables by tools that understand Hive partitioning and predicate push-down (eg, Snowflake, BigQuery, and Hive itself).

+   Estuary generates suitable external table definitions which can be plugged into many popular SQL analysis tools.

 **They may declare a *primary key***.